 Philip’s inquest practice encompasses advice and representation for family members.
-He has acted for family members in cases including self-inflicted deaths; and has particular expertise in cases engaging the investigative duty of the state arising by virtue of the positive obligations to protect life under Article 2 of the European Convention on Human Rights.
+He has acted for family members in cases that include self-inflicted deaths, and unexplained or complex medical deaths; and has particular expertise in cases engaging the investigative duty of the state arising by virtue of the positive obligations to protect life under Article 2 of the European Convention on Human Rights.
 He usually attends inquests in London and the Midlands, but is willing to accept instructions in other locations also.

-Philip is presently involved in an inquest in which he is seeking recognition of the Article 2 ECHR duties that, as the law has developed, arise in an outpatient setting where there is a known risk of self-harm or suicide.
+Philip was recently involved in an inquest in which he successfully obtained recognition of the Article 2 ECHR investigative duty in a context that explored, as the law is developing, the protective obligations that arise in an outpatient setting where there is a known history of and some risk of self-harm or suicide.

 In addition, he is also instructed on behalf of care service providers in inquest proceedings, and therefore understands the workings of organisations that provide essential care to the elderly and disabled in the community.